git-pi-e/Thales/docs/General/Security.md

 ## Text
 - Any text/urls that need to be obfuscated are to be converted to base64 and used by converting back on run.
 Ex. `fetch(atob(URL64))`.
 Custom functions may be created for this purpose

+## Hyperlinks
+- Any hyperlinks out of domain should be with `rel referrer` and set it to anonymous to protect the current browser of the website

 # Javascript
 - DON'T use `eval`, if it is absolutely unavoidable even with `new Function`, convert it to `eval2 = eval` to scope it.
 - Add a return value to all functions.
 If they don't serve the purpose of calculation, add a `return 0` at the end to ensure clean termination.
+- Add a `catch` to any promise based functions to ensure that the current series of actions does not terminate.